CG and Business Ethics

-1. Rumour has it that PTTEP is going to obtain petroleum concessions in many locations.
-Because of the rumour, the PTTEP stock price has soared.
-The fact is that PTTEP has actually obtained petroleum concessions and is going to inform the relevant regulatory authority.
+1. There is a rumor that PTTEP is going to obtain petroleum concessions in many locations.
+Such a rumor may result in soaring stock prices.
+The facts are that PTTEP has actually obtained these petroleum concessions and is going to inform the relevant regulatory authority.
 If you become aware of this information, can you trade PTTEP stock at the moment?

 Guidance: You must not trade PTTEP stock during this period and must not disclose information, nor provide advice on the trading of PTTEP stock to a third party or a non-involved person.
 Each of these acts is considered the use of Inside Information for personal or another person’s benefits.

 To prevent criticism about the appropriateness of stock trading, you should wait until the Inside Information has been made public at least one day, so that the information is widely known among general investors and has been assessed for a reasonable period of time.